rilldata/rill/docs/docs/reference/connectors/athena.md

 When deploying a project to Rill Cloud (i.e. `rill deploy`), Rill requires you to explicitly provide an access key and secret for an AWS service account with access to Athena used in your project.

-If you subsequently add sources that require new credentials (or if you input the wrong credentials during the initial deploy), you can update the credentials used by Rill Cloud by running:
+If you subsequently add sources that require new credentials (or if you had simply input the wrong credentials during the initial deploy), you can update the credentials used by Rill Cloud by running:
 ```
 rill env configure
 ```